 Pursuant to the Reorganisation ("Reorganisation") as detailed in the subsection headed "Corporate Reorganisation" in Appendix V to the prospectus of the Company dated 29 December 2011 (the "Prospectus"), in preparation for the listing (the "Listing") of shares of the Company on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") and for the purpose of rationalising the Group's structure, the Company became the holding company of the subsidiaries now comprising the Group on 21 December 2011.
-As the Reorganisation only involved inserting a new holding entity at the top of an existing group and has not resulted in any change of economic substances, the consolidated financial statements of the Group for the years ended 31 December 2010 and 2011 have been presented as a continuation of the existing group based on merger accounting principle.
+As the Reorganisation only involved inserting a new holding entity at the top of an existing group and has not resulted in any change of economic substances, the consolidated financial statements of the Group for the year ended 31 December 2011 had been presented as a continuation of the existing group based on merger accounting principle.

-2. ADOPTION OF NEW AND REVISED HONG KONG FINANCIAL REPORTING STANDARDS
+2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS